 What is iTerminal?

 You can use Chase Paymentech's iTerminal® for retail, card-present transactions and a variety of other payment management functions.
-It is a web-based application that performs the processing functions of a physical point-of-sale (POS) terminal.
-The system requires only a PC with an Internet connection, web browser, and a peripheral device to swipe the card.
-Please contact your account manager or a sales representative for approved peripheral devices.
-For helpful hints and instructions, read our iTerminal How Tos or Quick Reference Guide (PDF).
-For easy step-by-step instructions, read our iTerminal Quick Reference Guide (QRG).
+It is a web-based application that lets you use a computer as a point-of-sale (POS) credit card processing terminal.
+All you need is a PC or laptop with an Internet connection, web browser and a supported card reader to swipe the card.
+For helpful hints and instructions, take a look at our iTerminal How-to Videos and Reference Guides.

 Does iTerminal offer fraud-detection services?